hafizbadrie/journal-app/README.md

 It is workload that allows us to create cron job in kubernetes.

+### Node Pools

+It is a way to create group of nodes so that we can have specific use cases in a kubernetes cluster.
+Therefore, if we want to scale out a particular need, we don't need to scale out the whole cluster.
+This way we can also decide to which node pools a pod/service should be deployed to.

 ## References

 1. How to Add DO Kubernetes Context: https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/